proycon/codemetapy/README.md

-When you pass codemetapy a URL it will assume this is where the software is run as a service, and attempt to extract metadata from the site and encode is via [targetProduct]{.title-ref}.
-For example, here we read an existing [codemeta.json]{.title-ref} and extend it with some place where it is instantiated as a service:
+When you pass codemetapy a URL it will assume this is where the software is run as a service, and attempt to extract metadata from the site and encode is via `targetProduct`.
+For example, here we read an existing `codemeta.json` and extend it with some place where it is instantiated as a service:

 `$ codemetapy codemeta.json https://example.org/`